biodiversity-aq/data-publication/README.md

 ## Guidelines

-We are working on a [guidelines/best practices for data providers and ourselves](https://github.com/ymgan/data-fairy).
+We are working on a [guidelines/best practices for data providers and ourselves](https://github.com/ymgan/data-fairy) as well as documentation for our data publication practice on the wiki page.

+## Acknowledgement

+The repo and its wiki pages are inspired and adapted from [INBO data publication](https://github.com/inbo/data-publication).